bgriffen/PythonGUITemplate/README.md

 ## Running GUI

-`ipython` then `run main.py` or `python main.py` outright.
-You will likely also have to install wxpython. `conda install wxpython` should do the trick.
+Run `ipython` then `run main.py` or `python main.py` outright.
+If you get errors, you will likely also have to install wxpython.
+Install via `conda install wxpython`.
 If you are on Mac OSX, you then run via `pythonw main.py`.
+On Ubuntu you just run `python main.py`.

 ## Adding your own features.